Introduction

 While not strictly required, it's highly recommended to install the es shell function.
 This wraps the es binary command, allowing it to automatically modify your current shell environment with the es set subcommand.
 Otherwise, you'll have to manually pipe the output of es set to source.

-If you only plan to use the es run command, this is not relevant.
+If you only plan to use the es run command, and don't care about shell tab completions, this is not relevant.

 This is necessary because a child process is not allowed to modify its parent's environment.
 That means the es process cannot modify the environment of the invoking shell.
 The wrapping shell function takes the output of es and runs it in that shell session to update the environment.